JetBrains/Qodana/topics/code-coverage.md

 <note>While working with fresh code, %product% cannot analyze coverage issues for missing coverage in methods, classes, and files.</note>

-To enable the fresh code feature, in your [GitHub](github.md) workflow configure the PR-mode:
+To enable the fresh code feature, in your [GitHub](github.md) workflow configure the PR-mode.
+Here is the sample for inspecting the JavaScript fresh code:

 ```yaml
 name: Code coverage fresh code